pmndrs/zustand/docs/guides/prevent-rerenders-with-use-shallow.md

 ## Example

-We have a store that associate to each bear a meal and we want to render their names.
+We have a store that associates to each bear a meal and we want to render their names.

 ```js
 import { create } from 'zustand'